ssi-anik/sse-with-mercure/README.md

 - `php artisan key:generate` to generate key `APP_KEY`.
 - `composer install` if you have composer installed in your machine.
 - `docker-compose up -d --build`.
+- If you don't have `composer` in your machine, then try installing from the container. `docker-compose exec php composer install`

 You're now all good to go.